AlexsLemonade/scpca-nf/external-instructions.md

 chmod +x get_refs.py
 ```

-Once you have downloaded the script and made it executable with the `chmod` command, running the script will download the files required for mapping gene expression data sets to the subdirectory `scpca-references` at your current location.
+Once you have downloaded the script and made it executable with the `chmod` command, running the script will download the files required for mapping gene expression datasets to the subdirectory `scpca-references` at your current location.
 The script will also create a parameter file named `localref_params.yaml` that defines the `ref_rootdir` Nextflow parameter required to use these local data files.
 To run with these settings